 These are exciting times for the digital and UX design domains.
 Over the last few years, providing great UX has not only helped digital focused companies become market leaders but also survive in turbulent times.
 This is a big win for UX practitioners and the discipline at large.
 UX is now mainstream and ROI of UX is well known.
-However, (and here comes the rub) we also see some UX projects fail spectacularly.
-This is a perplexing problem for companies and they struggle to understand why despite executive sponsorship and substantial investment, UX interventions sometimes fail to deliver on the desired outcomes.
+However, (and here comes the rub) there is always that chance that we might see some UX projects fail spectacularly.
+This is a perplexing problem for companies, and they struggle to understand why despite executive sponsorship and substantial investment, UX interventions sometimes fail to deliver on the desired outcomes.
 So, what does the success or failure of a UX intervention really boil down to?
-Here are 5 things companies unknowingly do to sabotage UX projects...
+Here are 5 things companies can do to succeed in their UX projects...

 Let's say you are embarking on the UX redesign of a passenger check-in application for an airline to be used by check-in executives and the product owner (John) sets the design brief as “create a minimal, google-like interface which is easy, engaging and cool”.
 The UX team (internal/external) works wholeheartedly to achieve this objective.
 The technology and implementation teams break their backs in deploying the new design.
 The airline excitedly waits for this to go live.
 And it does…but instead of getting compliments and hearing praise, they are flooded with complaints from users (check-in executives) and customers (passengers) on how slow the check-in process has suddenly become.
 Instead of making things better, the new design has resulted in making the queues at the airline check-in counters longer, the check-in executives frustrated and the passengers unhappy.
 John is stunned.

 Study by IEEE (2005) found that one of the top 12 reasons that an IT project fails is because of “Unrealistic or unarticulated project goals”.
-The bottom line is…if you get the UX objective wrong, no matter how great the team is or how much time and money you spend, you will not only fail to achieve the desired business outcome, but also do more harm than good.
+The bottom line is…if you get the UX objective right, in tandem with a great team, you can achieve the desired business outcome, and make sure you don’t do more harm than good.

 User input is typically required in two different ways as part of a UX project.
 One to conduct research before the design phase and the other to test the design.
 The objectives, methodology and outcomes of each type of data gathering is very different.
 Enough has been said about the importance of direct user involvement in UX literature over the years.
 Despite that, we still come across companies, UX teams & consultants who fail to include the crucial user research and validation steps in UX projects.
 (Sadly, we also come across so called “UX designers” who have never done user research or testing.
 They do not qualify to be called UX designers.
 Just thinking about users does not make the design user-centered.
 The UX field is in real danger from this type of “fake” UX work.
 But that’s a topic for a different article).

 Why is there a tendency to design in a vacuum and avoid user involvement?
-Here are three things business executives are likely to say to skip getting direct user input on a UX project...
+Here are three things business executives tend to say to skip getting direct user input on a UX project...

 It’s very easy to fall into the trap of thinking that we understand our users because the human brain has an inherent tendency to generalize.
 Generalization is one of the ways our brain keeps us safe and helps us learn, whereby we often take the information we have and draw broad conclusions about the world based on our experiences.
-But when we make assumptions about user behavior and expectations, our ability to generalize works against us.
-Without direct user involvement, we can’t help but give in to our personal biases and end up designing for ourselves rather than the users.
+But when we make assumptions about user behaviour and expectations, our ability to generalize works against us.
+Without direct user involvement, we run the risk of giving in to our personal biases and end up designing for ourselves rather than the users.

 Users often say one thing and do another.
 Unlike surveys, qualitative user research and user testing are primarily based on open-ended discussions and observation rather than close-ended questioning.
-Have you heard about the $1.85 Billion Mistake by Walmart?
+One shining example is the $1.85 Billion Mistake by Walmart.
 They decluttered Walmart stores based on survey findings that users prefer clutter-free aisles.
-Not only was the survey design poor, this data gathering method did not allow them to observe the actual user behavior and probe.
+Not only was the survey design poor, this data gathering method did not allow them to observe the actual user behaviour and probe.
 The result?
 Sales dropped massively because what customers really valued at Walmart was a vast inventory of cheap items and increasing aisle space had the opposite effect.

 It is a myth that user studies require adding huge amounts of time and money to a UX project.
 According to the Nielsen Norman Group: Elaborate usability tests are a waste of resources.
 The best results come from testing no more than 5 users and running as many small tests as you can afford.